Legal Documents for Elderly Parents: A List

 • By using Trustworthy, seniors and their loved ones can securely store and organize their documents in one centralized location, making it easy to access them whenever they are needed.

-As your elderly parent's health and financial needs change over time, it's important to have the necessary legal documents in place to ensure their well-being.
+As your elderly parents' health and financial needs change over time, it's important to have the necessary legal documents in place to ensure their well-being.

-1. Advance Directives and Living Wills
+1. Advance Directives

-1. Durable Power of Attorney for Healthcare
+Durable Power of Attorney for Healthcare

-This person will have the legal authority to make important medical decisions on your parent's behalf, such as whether to consent to or refuse medical treatments or procedures.
+The designated person in the is typically a family member, friend, or spouse, but it can be anyone a parent designates.
+This person will have the legal authority to make important medical decisions on the parent's behalf, such as whether to consent to or refuse medical treatments or procedures.

 Simplify late-life planning with Trustworthy’s award-winning software and expert advisors.